shebuxin/shebuxin.github.io/_pages/about.md

 Buxin She is currently an Research Engineer in the [optimization and control group](https://www.pnnl.gov/electricity-infrastructure-buildings-division-groups) of [Pacific Northwest National Laboratory (PNNL)](https://www.pnnl.gov/), where he leads two PNNL Laboratory Directed Research and Development (LDRD) projects, one focusing on resilience analysis of cyber-physical (power) system under [Resilience Through Data-Driven, Intelligently Designed Control (RD2C) Initiative](https://www.pnnl.gov/projects/rd2c-initiative) and one on stability characterization of power electronics-dominant power system under the [Energy System Co-Design with Multiple Objectives and Power Electronics (E-COMP) Initiative](https://www.pnnl.gov/projects/e-comp).
 He also co-leads one project sponsored by the DOE Wind Energy Technologies Office (WETO).

 He serves as the chair of the IEEE Task Force on *Virtual Inertia Scheduling and Control for IBR-dominant Power Systems*.
+He is also the Sub-Team Lead of the Modeling Requirements and Data Collection Subteam within the ESIG Large Loads Task Force.
 He was a guest editor of IET Renewable Power Generation (2023).
 He was an outstanding reviewer of IEEE Open Access Journal of Power and Energy (2020) and Journal of Modern Power Systems and Clean Energy (2022 and 2023).
 His research include:

 * Modeling, control, and stability analysis of inverter-based resources (IBRs)
-* Security-constrained operation and planning of power system
+* Dynamics-informed power system planning and operation
 * Application of AI in power systems
 * Resilience analysis of power systems